soshis/Lever_Arena/code/README.txt

 2-3 days.

-After the one-week acclimatization period, begin water restriction by 4-hour increments per day until 24 hours’ restriction is achieved.
+After the one-week acclimatization period, begin water restriction by 4-hour increments per day until 24 hoursâ€™ restriction is achieved.
 Body weight is monitored.
 At the same time, handling and introduction to each reward is performed.